-You have the Hornblower Cruises (formerly Maid of the Mist) which take you directly into the mist of the falls, Journey behind the Falls which gives you a unique view of the falls from behind, and a new Zip-Line which allows you to speed down the side of the river towards the horseshoe falls at a height of 220 feet.
+You have the Hornblower Cruises (formerly Maid of the Mist) which take you directly into the mist of the falls, Journey Behind the Falls which gives you a unique view of the falls from behind, and a new Zip-Line which allows you to speed down the side of the river towards the horseshoe falls at a height of 220 feet.

 Niagara Falls also sits straddling the border of Canada and the USA (NY).
 For just 50c you can cross Rainbow Bridge between the two countries.
 Check out this guide to crossing from Canada to America and back again at Niagara Falls.

-There are a wide selection of luxurious hotels boasting gorgeous views over the falls, buzzing casinos, iconic and themed restaurants such as the Hard Rock, Planet Hollywood and Rainforest Cafe and plenty of lively bars open until the early hours of the morning.
+There’s a wide selection of luxurious hotels boasting gorgeous views over the falls, buzzing casinos, iconic and themed restaurants such as the Hard Rock, Planet Hollywood and Rainforest Cafe and plenty of lively bars open until the early hours of the morning.